Complex and extensive restoration of historic Victorian gothic buildings, including integration of new build extension.

-The quadrangle garden has been discretely dropped in level to form a terrace adjacent to a new café within the existing envelope.
-This required extensive temporary works to support the existing masonry structure above, including rubble filled ashlar stone walls, whilst the new structure was inserted in order to open up the existing spaces.
+The garden in the quad between the buildings has been discretely dropped to form a terrace adjacent to a new café, which is housed within the existing envelope.
+The cafe extends outside through two historical, stone-framed windows, sensitively converted into glass doors.
+Extensive temporary works were required to support the existing masonry structure, including rubble filled ashlar stone walls, while new structure was inserted to open up the existing spaces.
+An existing Victorian kitchen was replaced, and existing back-of-house areas remodelled by clearing partitions.

-A new building provides foyer and circulation spaces as well as the new college kitchens.
-This is rc framed on an rc raft foundation to create a complicated series of spaces to meet the programme of the College.
-This building is built against the historic chapel and the East Range buildings but is structurally separate from both so that differential movements can be accomodated.
+A new building with a reinforced concrete frame creates a foyer and circulation spaces, and improves disabled access, while providing new college kitchens.
+This building is built against the historic chapel and the East Range buildings but is structurally separate from both so that differential movements can be accommodated.